Wondering about all the tax write-offs for therapists? And curious to find out about the self-employed therapist tax deductions you may qualify for?

 Travel and mileage

-If you drive to meet clients or attend work-related events, you may be able to deduct your mileage or travel expenses.
+If you drive to meet clients or attend work-related events, you may be able to deduct your vehicle and travel expenses.
 For instance, if you provide home visits or travel to conferences, you can deduct the miles driven or public transportation expenses.

 Eligible expenses include:

-- Mileage for business-related travel (using the IRS standard mileage rate)
+Mileage for business-related travel: You can use the IRS standard mileage rate for the current year.

-- Airfare, lodging, and meals for business-related trips
+Airfare, lodging, and meals: For business-related trips and conferences.

 Be sure to maintain a log of your mileage or travel expenses, and consider using apps like MileIQ or Everlance to simplify tracking.